Request For Comment on Draft Specification for The CXING Programming Language.

 ;

-The type and order of parameters between all declarations and the definition of the function MUST be consistent, furthermore, whether a function is a method or a subroutine, is or is not an FFI function MUST be consistent.
+The number of parameters between all declarations and the definition of a function MUST be consistent - the order of the arguments in a function call MUST be consistent with what's expected by the parameters of the function.
+Furthermore, whether a function is a method or a subroutine.
 The name of the parameters may be changed in the source code of a program.
 Depending on the context, this may provide the benefit of both explanative argument naming in declaration, and avoidance identifier collision in function definition when the argument is appropriately renamed.

 Translation Unit Interface